Limited number of needs based scholarships available for spring start only.

 To be considered full time, students must take at least one course per eight-week session.
 The online MPH program offers three terms per year, allowing students to complete six to 12 courses per year.

-UNE’s online MPH offers three options: a generalist track, Epidemiology focus area, and Public Health Education focus area.
+UNE’s online MPH offers four options: a generalist track, Epidemiology concentration, Public Health Education and Communication concentration, and Global Health concentration.
 We offer a variety of elective courses to allow students to tailor their curriculum to their specific interests.

 Our generalist track allows you to explore or combine a variety of interests through your choice of electives.
-Our Epidemiology and Public Health Education focus areas are a convenient way for you to specialize your MPH degree. *Please note that graduates of the MPH program will receive a diploma stating “Master of Public Health.”
-While a chosen focus area can be emphasized on a personal resume, the focus area title will not appear on your transcript or diploma.
-If you need additional documentation or verification, please contact an enrollment counselor.
+Our Epidemiology, Public Health Education and Communication, and Global Health concentrations are a convenient way for you to specialize your MPH degree.

 The flexibility of our program allows students to complete their degree in as little as 18 months, though the average student completes the degree in 2 to 3 years.
 If you are interested in tailoring your academic plan, please contact an enrollment counselor by calling or texting (855) 325-0895 or emailing publichealth@une.edu.